mattermost/docs/source/administration/command-line-tools.rst

 Command Line Tools
 ==================

-From the directory where the Mattermost server is installed, a ``mattermost`` command is available for configuring the system, including:
+From the directory where the Mattermost server is installed, a ``mattermost`` command is available for configuring the system.
+For an overview of the Mattermost command line interface (CLI), `read this excellent article <https://medium.com/@santosjs/plugging-in-to-the-mattermost-cli-8cdcef2bd1f6>`_ from Santos.

+These ``mattermost`` commands include:

 **General Administration**